 If an ectopic pregnancy is seen on ultrasound the doctor must decide how to best manage the situation.
 At laparoscopy often the pregnancy can be removed by squeezing it from the end of the tube.
 Sometimes a small cut over the tube is necessary to remove the pregnancy.
 If the tube is badly damaged then it is removed.

 Occasionally, a laparotomy has to be performed.
 This involves a cut in the skin just above the pubic hair line.
 This is done if the ectopic pregnancy is difficult to remove via the laparoscope, or if there is severe bleeding.
 In this case a blood transfusion may be required, and is life saving.

 A laparoscopy generally requires a one to two day stay in hospital, a laparotomy a little longer.

-Occasionally it might be possible to use a medicine called methotrexate instead of an operation.
-After having the methotrexate treatment your doctor will get you to attend an assessment service on a regular basis.
+Alternatively in specially selected cases medical management can occur using a drug called methotrexate.
+After having methotrexate treatment your doctor will get you to attend an assessment service on a regular basis.
 Initially day four and seven, then weekly to have follow up blood tests.
 This is to ensure that the pregnancy hormone level returns to normal, which is a value of less than five.

 an ectopic pregnancy